 • Avoid the intake of alcohol.

-• It is very important for a caregiver to keep environment positive and helps the patient in completing his or her daily activities.
+• It is very important for a caregiver to keep the environment positive and help the patient in completing his or her daily activities.

-• Time to time monitoring of the patient is very important so regular check up with a physician is must.
-Do regular exercise, eat low cholesterol food, drink at least 8 glasses of water and keep yourself hydrated.
+• Time to time monitoring of the patient is very important so regular check-up with a physician is a must.
+Do regular exercise, eat low-cholesterol food, drink at least 8 glasses of water, and keep yourself hydrated.

 Important things to know:

 1. The term parkinsonism is used for a motor syndrome, the main symptoms of the problem are: